'Test, test, test': WHO chief's coronavirus message to world

 With limited testing available, U.S. officials have recorded nearly 3,000 cases and 62 deaths, and large segments of daily activities have been upended across the country.

-Without testing, cases could not be isolated and the chain of infection would not be broken, Tedros said.

-The strategy to contain the disease, by finding people with infections and rapidly isolating them, was still the best approach, said the WHO chief.
-It had shown positive effects in China, South Korea and Singapore, he added.
+Tedros said on Monday the strategy to contain the disease - identifying people with infections and rapidly isolating them - was still the best approach, and had shown positive effects in China, South Korea and Singapore.

+Many countries have limited testing to the old or with pre-existing conditions, refusing tests for others with milder symptoms who can nevertheless spread the virus.
+Often they simply do not have the resources to carry out more tests.

+Paul Molinaro, in charge of operations, support and logistics at the WHO, called for “a change in mindset” to overcome supply shortages in items such as test kits and protective equipment to fight the pandemic.

+“Is this a challenge?
+It is.
+Is it easy: no it’s not.
+Is there a chance we can get availability and get this equipment?
+We remain optimistic,” he told the same news conference, referring to “severe market constraints” for some equipment.

+Tedros said the WHO was working with the private sector to increase production of protective equipment, describing the current shortage as a “market failure”.
+He also warned against hoarding of supplies.

-Meanwhile Tedros said he was cheered by the response from governments coming forward with funding to fight the outbreak.
+Meanwhile, Tedros, who was upbeat enough to make a joke in Spanish, said he was cheered by the response from governments coming forward with funding to fight the outbreak.

 “It’s not just the funding, it is human spirit which we see, that is fighting this virus, that is coming more strongly,” he added.
 “I am really encouraged in the last week or so with the solid level of solidarity I see.”

-Reporting by John Revill and Emma Farge; Editing by Andrew Heavens and Pravin Char
+Reporting by John Revill and Emma Farge; Editing by Pravin Char, Gareth Jones, William Maclean